Osprey Mutant 38 Backpack Review

 The Mutant 50 from Osprey lives up to its name, it is a hybrid between mountaineering and ski-touring backpack without making any compromises except the crampon pocket.
 Thanks to its accessorization and its lightness, it is logically suitable for multi-pitch climbing.

 It has all the necessary options for taking mountain equipment with you and storing it outside within easy reach.
 You can even wedge your skis to go up steep slopes or for approach walks during end-of-season races.
 The fabric is water-repellent and has high abrasion resistance.
-Although it is also not specifically designed to be a hiking backpack, the back panel allows versatile use from winter to summer.
+Although it is not specifically designed as a hiking backpack, the back panel makes this pack versatile, suitable for adventures from winter to summer.

 The Verdict